elyssak10/INST_consolidation_project1/README.md

 run code in ?

 •	The object of the game is to guess a secret word from a bank of words split into three categories: school, countries, fruit The program will choose one word randomly from these categories.
+The user will have three tries to guess the final word, and the count score will go up by one everytime they either
+a) guess the word incorrectly
+b) guess a letter incorrectly
+c) guess a letter that is in the word
+Therefore, the lower the score the better!

 -The game will welcome the user with a message personalized to their name, after user inputs name of choice